 Nation1099 contributor and solo consultant Curtis McHale refers to this benefit as “crowdsourcing your coaching.”
-A coach will keep you in line — but five will make sure you do what you say you’re going to do!
+A coach will keep you in line — but five coaches will make sure you do what you say you’re going to do!
 His full interview with Cory Miller of ithemes is an excellent window into this unique dynamic.

 Read Curtis’ post on strategically getting more freelance consulting jobs.